TimCliff/condenser/app/help/en/faq.md

 <a class="anchor" name="Where_can_I_ask_for_help_if_my_question_was_not_answered_here"></a>
 ## Where can I ask for help if my question was not answered here?

-If you post your question in the <a href="https://steemit.chat/channel/help">steemit.chat help channel</a>, the users there may be able to help.
+If you post your question in the <a href="https://steemit.chat/channel/help">#help</a> channel on <a href="https://steemit.chat/home">steemit.chat</a>, the users there may be able to help.

 You can also create a post on Steemit.com with the tag #help, and someone in the community may be able to answer it.